Q: What is the Evident Security Platform (ESP)?

 Q: How Many Custom Signatures Can I Create?

 A: Customers can create an unlimited number of custom signatures.
 However, the number of custom signatures is restricted based on the Evident account type.
-For example, the Starter Plan allows for one (1) custom signature.
 The Professional

 Plan allows for five (5) custom signatures, and the Enterprise Plan has unlimited custom signatures.